soumyadip1997/qepsilon/README.md

            unzip <Filename.zip> -d Q-epsilon/Features/

 where <Filename.zip> are the different files that we downloaded (ATOM.zip,ATOMfreq.zip,GDT_TS.zip,GRAPHNEIGH.zip,RES_NEIGH.zip)

-## Using already prepared Train,Validation and Test Set

-To save time use the Train_Val_Test.zip file which contains all the information for the train,validation and test sets.
+Then use the Train_Val_Test.zip file which contains all the information for the train,validation and test sets.

 Unzip the Train_Val_Test.zip.